 The new administration and library building is taking shape at the front and center of Thornton.

-In the coming weeks installation of second floor exterior panels and joists will begin.
+In the coming weeks, installation of second floor exterior wall panels and the electrical rough-in will begin.

 Modernizations of Existing Facilities